I AM CURRENTLY ONLY OFFERING TELETHERAPY SERVICES ONLINE UNTIL FURTHER NOTICE

-In my practice, I love working with kids who are sensitive, creative and quirky.
+In my practice, I love working with kids who are sensitive, creative and/or quirky.
 Sometimes they’re shy or socially inhibited.
 Sometimes they’re overwhelmed by perfectionism and feel like they have to be top achievers.
 Other times they just feel misunderstood and out of step with the world.

 For some, therapy may focus on new ways to express emotions or change behavior and unproductive thinking.
 For others, therapy may be about learning new social skills or building self-esteem.

-And since we can probably all agree that getting adolescents to talk is not always an easy feat, therapy begins by creating a place where tweens and teens can feel supported and free to express themselves so we can effectively work through the issues they’re facing.
+And since we can probably all agree that getting adolescents to talk is not always an easy feat, therapy begins by creating a place where teens can feel supported and free to express themselves so we can effectively work through the issues they’re facing.

 I usually meet with at least one parent for the first session.
-This gives you the chance to get to know me and to decide if you think I’ll be a good match for your child as well as discuss your concerns and goals for therapy.
-If we agree that I may be a good fit, we’ll set up a session for me to meet your tween or teen.
+This gives you the chance to get to know me and to decide if you think I’ll be a good match for your teen as well as discuss your concerns and goals for therapy.
+If we agree that I may be a good fit, we’ll set up a session for me to meet your teen.
 Sometimes, however, it may be best to meet with a teen individually, instead of meeting with the parent(s) first.
 This decision is typically decided during our initial telephone conversation.

 Session 3 & Beyond